Rakshan404/Quantum_Option_Pricing/README.md

 # Quantum_Option_Pricing
 <img width="302" height="456" alt="image" src="https://github.com/user-attachments/assets/0284b5da-2213-47fa-b4d0-1348ad3bbfcb" />

-## 📘 Project Description (Fully Explained & Aligned with the Prompt)

 The goal of this project is to understand and demonstrate **how quantum computing techniques can be used to price financial options**, as outlined in the challenge prompt.
 A European call option is a financial instrument whose value depends on the **uncertain future price of a stock**.
 Traditionally, options are priced using classical models like **Black–Scholes** or **Monte Carlo simulations**, which repeatedly simulate many possible future stock prices.